haiwen/seafile-docs/deploy/upgrade_with_mysql_or_postgresql.md

 Minor upgrade is like an upgrade from 1.5.0 to 1.5.1.

-Here is our dir strutcutre
+Here is our dir structure

 <pre>
 haiwen